jianfenw/README/README.md

 ## Linefeed

 Typing a 'Enter' does not make any change.
 Unlike a normal texteditor, you have to use \<br> for linefeed.
+Also, you can seperate paragraphs with a single line and create a single line gap.

 ## Single line text